-Lively devices range from $1,850-$2,400 per pair, which is on the more affordable side compared to some of the leading names like Miracle-Ear that charge a similar amount per ear.
+Lively devices range from $1,450-$2,000 per pair, which is on the more affordable side compared to some of the leading companies we’ve tested like Miracle-Ear that charge a similar amount per ear.
 It's important to note that Lively currently only offers two behind-the-ear (BTE) hearing aid models, and they don't have solutions for severe or profound hearing loss.
-So, if you don't find the hearing aid solutions you're looking for with Lively, check out the providers that made this year's list of the best hearing aids for more options.

 However, if one of their reasonably-priced, discreet BTE hearing aids meets your needs, they're a great option.
 From pricing to value to features, we'll walk you through all the details about Lively below!